Neural Diffusion Processes: Noise Model Architecture

-The dataset size and dimensionality agnosticity has important consequences: it is not required to train different NDPs for datasets with different size or dimensionality.
-This makes it possible to train a single model that handles downstream tasks with different $N$ or $D$ values, as illustrated in \cref{sec:experiment:hartmann}.
+Before addressing the NN invariances and equivariances, we focus our attention to a key property of the network: the NDP network is agnostic to dataset size $N$ and dimension $D$.
+That is, the weights of the network do \emph{not} depend on the size of the inputs (i.e. $N$ nor $D$).
+This has as important practical consequences that it is not required to train different NDPs for datasets with different size or dimensionality.
+This makes it possible to train only a single model that handles downstream tasks with different $N$ or $D$ values.
+To achieve this functionality, NDPs start by reshaping the inputs $(\v{x}_t \in \R^{N \times D}, \v{y}_t \in \R^N)$ to $\R^{N \x D \x 2}$ by replicating the $\v{y}_t$ outputs $D$ times before concatenating them with $\v{x}_t$.